Joseph-Paleologus/Machine-Learning-LendingClub/README.md

 As we can see, as λ increases (-log⁡(λ) decreases), the regression coefficients in both Ridge and Lasso Regression decrease.
 Lasso Regression can shrink the coefficients to 0, while Ridge Regression can shrink the coefficients to a small number, but not to 0.

 Next, we selected the tunning hyper-parameter λ in both models with 5-fold cross-validation.
-The validation MSE is graph with respect to -log⁡(λ):
+The validation MSE is graphed with respect to -log⁡(λ):

 For Ridge Regression:
 ![image](https://raw.githubusercontent.com/Joseph-Paleologus/Machine-Learning-LendingClub/main/Parametric%20Models/Ridge%202.png)